DebalB/Python_public/README.md

-## Repository of Python projects for my public portfolio
+## Repository of Python projects for portfolio

 ### Computer Vision and Machine Learning